Code-Institute-Submissions/crwst/readme/testing.md

 * On further testing, published blog comments were not styled well for responsive screens (mobile and tablet).
 I put the comment code into a div and added bootstrap's margin left class and chose 3 (ml-3).

-* On testing URL bypassing and security I noted that users can bypass order confirmation and checkout success.
+* On testing URL bypassing and security I noted that users can bypass the order confirmation and checkout success pages with existing order numbers that are not theirs.
 This would mean they can find sensitive details of other users, and once viewed (if they have an account) the order attaches to their profile.
 To try to resolve this, I included @login_required to the functions, on testing this only stoped non-logged in users bypassing however logged in users can override other users.
+To defend this further I added an if statement to check that the current user was the same as the user that created the order:

+        if order.user_profile.user.username == request.user.username:

+Whilst this was successful in defending order history views, this failed when I tested it in the checkout success view.
+This is because within this view the order is saved to the users profile, so the test cannot be met before the order has been saved.
+This logic was tried throughout various steps in the view but did not work.
+Having checked online on stackoverflow and then reaching out to student support I found the likes of the checks that would be required for this to work (eg. checking the request.META['HTTP_REFERER'] to determine which page the user came from) is above my current level and not required right now.
+This unforuntely is then a known unresolved bug that would require addressing at a future release.

 * On testing as the sticky class is used on the footer, this is displayed mid page on templates with shorter content which doesnt look appealing.
 To resolve this I have added a class wholePage with style height: 100vh; which means the footer reamins on the bottom for these particular templates.